Just as humans need practice when they’re learning to talk, chatbots need the training to improve their communications.

 The response efficiency of your chatbot increases exponentially, and so does the capability of your team.

 By bot efficiency, we mean responsiveness without the involvement of human assistance.
-In other words, the bot responding to a request with only its intrinsic knowledge.
+In other words, the bot responds to a request with only its intrinsic knowledge.